hsengu/team-profile-generator/README.md

 ![Screenshot](./assets/Screenshots/Screenshot.jpg)

 ## Contributing to Team Profile Generator
-Please follow contribution guidelines at the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Readme Generator.
+Please follow contribution guidelines at the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) to contribute to Team Profile Generator.

 ## Tests
     This application was tested using Jest running under Ubuntu 20.04 LTS on WSL2.
 YMMV.